 Prepare the Skillet: Heat a large deep skillet or sauté pan over medium-high heat.
-Add 1 tablespoon of oil.
+Add 1 tablespoon extra virgin olive oill.

-Make the Roux: Add the remaining 2 tablespoons of oil to the skillet.
-Stir in garlic and cook for 30–60 seconds until fragrant.
-Sprinkle flour over the oil and stir constantly for 1–2 minutes until lightly golden.
+Make the Roux: Add the remaining 2 tablespoons extra virgin olive oil to the skillet.
+Stir in 3 cloves garlic, minced and cook for 30–60 seconds until fragrant.
+Sprinkle 3 tablespoons all-purpose flour over the oil and stir constantly for 1–2 minutes until lightly golden.

-Build the Cream Sauce: Slowly whisk in the chicken stock, then add the heavy cream.
+Build the Cream Sauce: Slowly whisk in 1 1/2 cups chicken stock, then add 1 cup heavy cream.
 Whisk until smooth and slightly thickened, about 2–3 minutes.
 Bring to a gentle boil.

-Add the Cheese and Pasta: Stir in the parmesan cheese until melted and smooth.
-Add tortellini, bacon, sun-dried tomatoes, and spinach.
+Add the Cheese and Pasta: Stir in 2 ounces parmesan cheese until melted and smooth.
+Add 20 ounces refrigerated cheese tortellini, 4 strips bacon, 1 ounce sun-dried tomatoes, and 2 ounces baby spinach.
 Stir well so the tortellini is coated and nothing sticks to the bottom.
 Cover and cook over medium heat for 5 minutes, stirring once or twice.

 Finish with Chicken: Nestle the chicken thighs back into the skillet.
 Cover and cook for an additional 3–4 minutes until the tortellini is tender and heated through.

-Serve: Taste the sauce and adjust with more salt or pepper if needed.
+Serve: Taste the sauce and adjust with 1/2 teaspoon kosher salt and 1/4 teaspoon fresh ground black pepper if needed.
 Serve hot, with extra parmesan sprinkled over the top.

 Video